klalumiere/NiceMPI/README.md

 }
 ```

-Typical MPI functions are implemented, and they can all be used with [POD](http://en.cppreference.com/w/cpp/concept/PODType)
+Typical MPI functions are implemented, and they can all be used with [POD](http://en.cppreference.com/w/cpp/concept/PODType).
+For instance, the basic collective communication methods are

 ```c++
 //Useless examples since every process got all the data...